8 Gear Tips: Cold Weather Fishing Clothing

 4. Insulated Fishing Gear

 For frigid temps and high winds, it's time to bring out the strongest level of protection, insulated gear.
 To stay as warm as possible, layer up.
-For tops, we recommend starting with the Samurai as your base layer and adding the F1 Midweight Quarter Zip for the mid-layer.
+For tops, we recommend starting with the Samurai as your base layer and adding the Armorloft Sweatshirt for the mid-layer.
 After that, grab the Crosswind and finish off your layering system with the Insulated Hydronaut Jacket.
-For bottoms, start with the F1 Midweight Base Layer Pants.
-From there, anglers can add the F2 Midlayer Fleece Pants or the Hydronaut Insulated Bibs on top.
+For bottoms, start with the Deckhand Pants.
+From there, anglers can add bibs on top for additional protection.

 5. Situational Examples

-The weather on the water is unpredictable.
-Even with experience and knowledge of an area, Mother Nature always keeps you guessing.
+Weather on the water is always unpredictable — even the most seasoned anglers can’t outguess Mother Nature.
 For anglers fishing in dry and cold conditions, grab the Hydronaut Insulated Jacket with hand warmer pockets and 140g insulation.
 This jacket and matching bibs are ideal for ice fishing, too.
 Even if it starts snowing or sleeting, it has a two-layer nylon shell with 30K waterproofing to keep water out.
-Whether ice fishing on Lake Michigan or your favorite local spot, grab your insulated gear before hitting the ice.
+Whether you’re on Lake Michigan or a local frozen lake, insulated gear is a must before stepping onto the ice.

 General Layering Guidelines